Find A Grave Help

 Lehi, UT 84043

-Historical locations, Townships, Town's of, Plantation's of or other civil divisions will not be added to the database.
+Historical locations or other civil divisions will not be added to the database.
 If you need to use an historical location, reference it in the bio of either the cemetery or memorial in question.
-Townships, Town’s of, and Plantation's of are another administrative level between counties and towns and we currently have no plans to add another level.
+We currently have no plans to add another civil division.
 We are currently working on updating the location database, specifically within the international portion of the database.
 We do not have a specific estimated time of completion for any given country.
-Email email@example.com.
+Email firstname.lastname@example.org.